mlapps/lightning-getting-started-docs/README.md

 the app is in the `Splash` state.
 If it's not in the `Splash` state it will not be called (unless there is a loaded function in a different state / root state)

-Now add a new state to our App's statemachine implementation called `Main` (to safe some space i hide the Splash state implementation, but it will still be there)
+Now add a new state to our App's statemachine implementation called `Main` (to safe some space I've hidden the Splash state implementation, but it will still be there)

 ```